 The words are those of Pernilla Rorso.
-Half Danish, half Swedish, part of her family is American with a long career in international management , she has an intimate knowledge of what cultural differences can mean both in personal and in business relationships.
+With both Danish and Swedish roots, and also an American family, and a long career in international management , she has an intimate knowledge of what cultural differences can mean both in personal and in business relationships.

 By Inger Stokkink

 Pernilla Rorso grew up in Sweden and moved to Denmark at the age of ten.
 She has studied international business and international business strategy at Copenhagen Business School, and had carved out her career in business management.

 Then decided she wanted more.
 More travel, more work in line with her educational background and more culture.
 So Pernilla started working at itim International, a consultancy company associated with the internationally renowned sociologist and “culture” expert Geert Hofstede.